Driving Tour of West Bay in Grand Cayman

 There are some wonderful beaches in West Bay which you can explore before stopping somewhere for lunch.
 Read on to learn about Cemetery Beach, West Bay public beach and Barkers National Park.

 West Bay Public Beach is a serene shoreline spot that caters to a laid-back day in the sun.
 Situated on the quiet north end of Seven Mile Beach, it offers ample white sandy space for relaxation and embraces the typical Caribbean vibe.
-The beach provides a decent range of amenities, including a limited number of public changing rooms and toilets.
-Alfresco restaurant is nearby for a convenient lunch option, and Foster’s Republix supermarket is within walking distance for those interested in a picnic.
-Public cabanas with seating, shaded areas, and a small number of parking spaces near the ramp enhance the overall convenience.
+There are public changing rooms and toilets, Foster’s supermarket is within walking distance for those interested in a picnic, or visit Heritage Kitchen for a lunchtime fish fry.
+Public cabanas with seating, shaded areas and a small number of parking spaces are all also available.

-Cemetery Beach is a popular spot for locals and tourists alike, who are looking for a more tranquil, less crowded beach experience than typically found on Seven Mile.
+Cemetery Beach is a popular spot for locals and tourists alike, who are looking for a more tranquil, less crowded beach experience typically found on Seven Mile.
 Soft white sand (of course), and shady seagrape trees await you after the brief walk along the walled edge of the cemetery, which gives the beach its name.
-Renowned as a great spot for snorkelling, there is a reef located in about 30ft of water, at a distance of about a 6-minute swim offshore.
+Renowned as a great spot for snorkelling, there is a reef located in about 30ft of water, at a distance of about 5-10 minutes swim offshore.

 Right at the north east tip of West Bay you will find this hidden gem, the Barkers National Park.
-The roads to this remote point of Grand Cayman are rough ad potholed, but the tranquility and feeling of remoteness is worth the careful drive.
-Significantly less frequented by visitors, this is where the West Bay horseback riding companies bring their tours, and its a great spot for windsurfers and kitesurfing, so on a windy day you will no doubt see sails in the air.
+Significantly less visited, this is where the West Bay horseback riding companies bring their tours, and it's a great spot for windsurfers and kitesurfing, so on a windy day you will no doubt see sails in the air.
 You can swim here but there is a lot of turtle grass and the beach is a little rocky.
 There are no designated parking areas, so just park on the roadside and walk through to the beach.
+There are also no facilities.

 Oceanside Tiki Bar & Grill